Lachtan9K/spselit-javascript/01-CodeExecution.md

 which will start NodeJS execute given script and exits NodeJS.

-For learning reasons we will be using this technique from start and then switching to web browser one when we will have a need to manipulate a website.
+For learning reasons we will be using this technique from start.
+Later we will switch to web browser as we will be manipulating a website.

 ### Web browser